-Grapefruit and grapefruit juice may interact with desipramine.
-Discuss the use of grapefruit products with your doctor before increasing or decreasing the amount of grapefruit products in your diet.
+Grapefruit and grapefruit juice may interact with desipramine and lead to unwanted side effects.
+Discuss the use of grapefruit products with your doctor.

 What other drugs will affect desipramine (Norpramin)?

-Before taking desipramine, tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem), fluvoxamine (Luvox), paroxetine (Paxil), or sertraline (Zoloft).
+Before taking desipramine, tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine, or sertraline.